-ADMINISTRATIVE RECORDS: A licensee will post the child care home license in an area A. readily visible to parents and visitors.
+- A. ADMINISTRATIVE RECORDS: A licensee will post the child care home license in an area readily visible to parents and visitors.
 The licensee will also keep on file:

-all licenses, certificates, and most recent inspection reports of all state and local (1) government agencies with jurisdiction over the home;
+- (1) all licenses, certificates, and most recent inspection reports of all state and local government agencies with jurisdiction over the home;

-- the current child care regulations: (2) - (3) the guidance policy;
+- (2) the current child care regulations;

+- (3) the guidance policy;

-the current list of notifiable diseases and communicable diseases published by the office (4) of epidemiology of the New Mexico department of health; and an up to date emergency evacuation and disaster preparedness plan, which shall include (5) steps for evacuation, relocation, shelter-in-place, lock-down, communication, reunification with parents, individual plans for children with special needs and children with chronic medical conditions, accommodations of infants and toddlers, and continuity of operations.
+- (4) the current list of notifiable diseases and communicable diseases published by the office of epidemiology of the New Mexico department of health; and

+- an up to date emergency evacuation and disaster preparedness plan, which shall include steps for evacuation, relocation, shelter-in-place, lock-down, communication, reunification with parents, individual plans for children with special needs and children with chronic medical conditions, accommodations of infants and toddlers, and continuity of operations.
 The plan shall be approved annually by the licensing authority and the department will provide guidance on developing these plans.

-MISSION, PHILOSOPHY AND CURRICULUM STATEMENT: All licensed facilities must B. have a:
+- B. MISSION, PHILOSOPHY AND CURRICULUM STATEMENT: All licensed facilities must have a:

 - (1) mission statement;

 - (2) philosophy statement; and

-- curriculum statement.
-(3)
+- (3) curriculum statement.

-С. PARENT HANDBOOK: All facilities using these regulations must have a parent handbook.
+- C. PARENT HANDBOOK: All facilities using these regulations must have a parent handbook.
 Upon updating the parent handbook, changes must be approved and submitted to licensing and submitted to the licensing authority.
 After any changes, notices must be sent out to families, parents, or guardians and posted in a common area.
 The handbook will include the following:

-- GENERAL INFORMATION: (1)
+- (1) GENERAL INFORMATION:

-- mission statement; (a)
+- (a) mission statement;

-- philosophy statement; (b)
+- (b) philosophy statement;

-(c) program information (location, license information, days and hours of operation, services offered);
+- (c) program information (location, license information, days and hours of operation,

+services offered);